Pharoouzy/insertion-sort-algorithm-for-multidimentional-array-in-cpp/README.md

-# insertion-sort-algorithm-for-multidimentional-array-in-cpp
+# Insertion-sort-algorithm-for-multidimentional-array-in-cpp

-Insertion sort that sorts a a multidimensional array in C++
+Insertion sort algorithm for sorting a multidimensional array in C++